alow711/Seedorf_lab-Host-age-prediction/README.md

   - otus.txt - tab delimited file of ASV table (not rarefied)

-  - map.txt - mapping file
+  - map.txt - mapping file (Sample ID starting with "S" are source samples).
 Sample IDs with _ were replaced with -